MayconCardoso/KeyboardVisibilityMonitor/README.md

 Kotlin extentions
 =

 Of course, the code above could be better and without that all boilerplate.
-Just make sure you have implemented the ```com.mctech.library.keyboard:visibilitymonitor-ktx``` on your ```build.gradle``` dependencies block.
+Just make sure you have implemented the ```'com.mctech.library.keyboard:visibilitymonitor-ktx:1.0.0'``` on your ```build.gradle``` dependencies block.
 For more information about all available extentions [click here](https://github.com/MayconCardoso/KeyboardVisibilityMonitor/tree/master/extentions/src/main/java/com/mctech/library/keyboard/visibilitymonitor/extentions)

 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {